-- Full-time students must have passed two qualifying exams at the latest in the exam period just prior to the start of classes of their sixth semester.
-See the first Table below. - Part-time students may request additional time from the department. - Students must take MTH 761 and MTH 762 before their first attempt of Mathematics Education qualifying exam.
+- Full-time students must have passed two qualifying exams immediately after the exam period prior to or during their sixth semester.
+See the first table below. - Part-time students may request additional time from the Graduate Committee. - Students must take MTH 761 and MTH 762 before their first attempt of the Mathematics Education qualifying exam.

-The examination committee will assign an overall grade of pass or fail for each student and will report to the Graduate Committee its recommendations.
-The Graduate Committee will inform the student, in writing, the results of the Qualifying Examination and its decision within three weeks after the exam
+The Examination Committee will assign an overall grade of pass or fail for each student and will report to the Graduate Committee its recommendations.
+The Graduate Committee will inform the student, in writing, the results of the qualifying examination and its decision within three weeks after the exam.

-The Qualifying Exam Timeline is summarized in the tables below:
+The qualifying exam timeline is summarized in the tables below:

-If your first regular semester was: Must pass two at the latest in:

-Fall 2022 January 2025
+If your first regular semester was: Must pass two at the latest by: Fall 2022 January 2025

 Spring 2023 August 2025

 Fall 2023 January 2026

 Spring 2024 August 2026

+Fall 2024 January 2027